31 Oct 2018

 Ghost ships, sometimes also called phantom ships, are vessels with no living crew aboard.
 These may be real derelict ships found adrift with their crew missing, such as the 19th century HMS Resolute, or fictional and folkloric ones, like the apocryphal Octavius.

-On the run up to Halloween, most of us like to sit around and tell each other ghost stories.
+In the run-up to Halloween, most of us like to sit around and tell each other ghost stories.
 Below you can read two extracted from one of our books in the library, “The Phantom Ship” by R. L. Hadfield, published in 1937 (RMG ID: PBB4629).
 Hopefully that will leave you with icy fingers crawling up your spine.

 The legend of the Octavius